maros/Zway-MotionTrigger/README.md

 ## preconditions.binary.device, preconditions.multilevel.device

 Multiple devices to check.
-Must be either a binary or multilevel sensor.
+Must be either a binary or a multilevel sensor.

 ## preconditions.multilevel.device